Adjustment of Status Guide

 Finally, there are some other minor categories of individuals who are eligible for green cards.

-Who is not Eligible for Adjustment Of Status?
+Who is Not Eligible for Adjustment of Status?

 Some groups are not eligible for adjustment of status.
 These include those on: